CccRoselaaa/Website-/README.md

-# Website
+# Flask Website Project
-Website Creation using Flask, in Python

-Requirements:
-Need to install:
-    pip install mysql
-    pip install mysql-connector-python
+A simple website built using Flask (Python) with a MySQL database.

+1. Requirements
+Before running the project, install these Python packages:

 pip install flask
 pip install flask-sqlalchemy
+pip install mysql-connector-python

-Setting up the Database:
+2. Setting Up the Database

-    For privacy reasons, i cannot share my exact database information here, as I would need to show in my code my password as well, so in order to create a database the user can use, before running the file called Database Creation, in the terminal type out:
+This project uses MySQL.
+For security reasons, the database password is not included in the uploaded code.
+Before continuing with the next steps, the user must run the command below to start a MySQL server and create the database:

+Run the command inside your terminal:
     docker run --name mysql-db -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=testdb -p 3306:3306 -d mysql:latest

-This will create a MySQL server that can be used immediatly.

-After creating the database (running the create database file, assuming there was no error), you should now be able to access the website created.

-I'll be sharing as an export from MySQL, called testdb, which was the database that i created during development for this website.
+3. Creating Tables

+After Docker starts successfully, run the file: " Database Creation.py " This file generates all required tables used in the website.
+If there are no errors, your database is ready to use.

+4. Running the Website

+Once the database is set up, run inside the terminal:
+    python main.py
+Inside the terminal should be a link that you can follow (' http://127.0.0.1:5000/ ') The website should be running.

+Bonus: Database Export Included
+A MySQL export named testdb.sql is included in the repository.
+You can import it manually into MySQL Workbench or another database tool if needed.